nmonnet/10-K-extractor-and-vectorizer/README.md

 ## Converting paragraphs to tokens

 The convert_to_tokens.ipynb notebook converts the previously obtained 10-K paragraphs into lists of tokens suitable for interpretation by the BERT model we will be using.

+## Converting tokens to vectors

+The final section of the code, 10_K_to_vector.ipynb, is the most flexible, as it requires repurposing to suit your specific needs and may be computationally intensive.
+We provide an example here using the BERT model available at [Hugging Face](https://huggingface.co/yiyanghkust/finbert-tone), which is specialized in analyzing corporate reports, including 10-K and 10-Q filings, earnings call transcripts, and analyst reports.
+Our example took three weeks to compute on a single computer without splitting the process.
+The splitter enables the simultaneous processing of multiple parts of the dataset, which can significantly reduce computation time.